YershovArt/kottans-frontend/README.md

 + Read 2 parts of the article http: the protocol every web developer must know
 + +  At first i wasn't familiar with TCP /IP model.
 That is why i looked through the videos about it.
 + +  The topic was totally new to me, everything suprised me.
 + + It is very ipmortant to understand the HTTP protocol.
 I will definetly use that knowdges in my work.
+Go to the next tusk.